Mind the Labels: Describing Relations in Knowledge Graphs With Pretrained Models: Related Work

 Other works have tried \textbf{incorporating descriptions of data labels} in the model inputs.
 In one of the experiments, \citet{wang2021kepler} use descriptions of relations from Wikidata instead of their labels for relation embeddings, concluding that it results in worse performance on downstream tasks.
 Conversely, \citet{kale-rastogi-2020-template} and \citet{lee2021dialogue} improve the performance of their systems by including schema descriptions on the input for the dialogue state tracking and dialogue response generation systems.

-There has also been a research interest in \textbf{verbalizing single triples} as a stand-alone preprocessing step for natural language processing tasks.
-The step has been shown to improve the generalization ability of downstream models for data-to-text generation \cite{laha2020scalable,kasner2020data,kasner2022neural} and response generation in dialogue systems \cite{kale-rastogi-2020-template}.
+There has also been a research interest in \textbf{verbalizing single triples} as a stand-alone preprocessing step for NLP tasks.
+The step has been shown to improve the generalization ability of downstream models for data-to-text generation \cite{laha2020scalable,kasner2020data,kasner2022neural,xiang2022asdot} and response generation in dialogue systems \cite{kale-rastogi-2020-template}.
 This step can also serve for making the input similar to the format used during pretraining, e.g.\ for natural language inference (NLI) models (\citealp{gupta2020infotabs,neeraja2021incorporating,duvsek2020evaluating}).
-All of the above works transform triples to text using either delexicalized human references or hand-crafted templates, ranging from simple look-up tables to rule-based systems.
+The above works employ a variety of methods to convert triples to text, ranging from simple templates and rule-based systems to prompting large PLMs.
+However, none of these works investigate how PLMs behave when presented with novel relations.

 In a work concurrent to ours, \citet{keymanesh2022makes} investigate the aspects of \textbf{generalization performance of PLMs} on the DART dataset\footnote{We did not use DART (which is a compilation of several datasets including WebNLG) for our experiments since it contains many noisy relations.} \cite{nan2021dart}.
 They compare prompt-based and finetuning-based approaches to D2T generation, focusing on the ability of models to perform on difficult examples.
 In contrast, we focus on finetuned encoder-decoder models, which were shown in \citet{keymanesh2022makes} to be more efficient for D2T generation, and we evaluate the models on clean and manually curated data.